Dipshikhapatel/Python-for-D.S/README.md

 # Python-for-D.S
-I covered almost all python code which having used in data science
+I covered almost all python code which having used in data science (end-to-end).